Emma-Gairin/RadarOmics/README.md

 We use the RNAseq data from the 3-stage developmental series under control (DMSO) and exposure treatments (2 substances at 2 concentrations each: 1.3 uM and 2.4 uM Sorafenib, 25 nM and 50 nM Rotenone) of zebrafish _Danio rerio_ (from [Nöth et al. (2025)](https://doi.org/10.1007/s00204-024-03944-7)).
 There are 45 samples in total (3 samples per stage x 3 stages x (1 control + 4 treatments)).

 In this experiment, the developmental stage of each sample has a major footprint on gene expression profiles.
-Here, we run the pipeline first with method = **"pca"** and then explore various outputs provided by method = **"lda"** to extract the effect of the exposure treatments on various biological categories.
+Here, we run the pipeline with method = **"pca"** - and see that the values on the radar plot are strongly related to developmental stage.
+Then, we use method = **"lda"** to extract the effect of the exposure treatments on various biological categories and disentangle it from the major footprint of development.

 ### Load the package
 ```r